jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 any expression starting with `/`
 : use FoldingText's full XPath syntax instead of the modified syntax described here.
 See documentation on the [FoldingText website](http://www.foldingtext.com/sdk/nodepaths/).

+## Change log

+- 0.4
+	- Added tag drop-down menu when ‘@’ (currently only when at end of input).
+	- Added `jmk filter tag` command to bring up filter panel with ‘@’ entered.
+- 0.3
+	- jmkpanel.js now uses a constructor function and is more configurable, for ease of using it in other plugins.
+See the file header for details.
+- 0.2
+	- Dismissing the panel with `Escape` returns document view and selection to state before opening panel; this makes it easy to quickly view different queries, then return directly back to where you were.
+Press `Return` or click within the document to dismiss the pane and keep the newly queried view.
+- 0.1
+	- Initial release.

 ## Known Issues

 - If the extension is triggered, and without releasing the Command key, Command+A or Command+Z is pressed, these commands act on the editor.